 Justice for Ethiopia’s Zone9 Bloggers

-Ten men and women are facing terrorism charges for their work as journalists and bloggers in Ethiopia.
+Ten men and women -- four of them Global Voices authors -- are facing terrorism charges for their work as journalists and bloggers in Ethiopia.

 @advox on Twitter

 Tesfalem is an Ethiopian journalist freelancing for the weekly English Fortune and the monthly Addis Standard.
 On April 25 and 26, 2014 M...
 More »